SJh29/SJh29/README.md

 - Hello!
 I’m Sparsh Jha

-- I’m interested in ML, Web-development, Cyber security and Game-development
+- I’m interested in Hardware design, Kernel and OS development, and Cyber security

-- I’m currently learning Javascript and CSS3
+- I’m currently working on learning C, Linux, memory hierarchy and design, CPU design, pipelining, and multiprocessor architectures.

-- Some Knowledge of Python, C++, Java
+- I'm proficient in Python, C++, Java, HTML, MIPS and Verilog

-- I’m not looking to collaborate currently.
+- I am also working in multiple projects which deal with how CPU works,

+  and how programming languages handle memory alongside the OS and processor.

+- While I am not looking for collaboration actively feel free to contact me if you are interested in doing so!

 - Reach me at sparshjha40@gmail.com